 In the early years of sake, the brewing process underwent several important changes.
 At first, the rice, including the brown outer parts were used, which can confidently be said did nothing to help the taste or fermentation process.
 But around the year 1000 A.D., a specialty fermenting ingredient, koji-kin mold, was cultivated to turn the starches found in the rice into sugars.
 This advancement made the sake making the process so much more consistent because no longer did brewers have to hope that the process would occur properly and naturally.
 Another process that greatly changed the brewing of sake was ‘polishing’ or milling rice, which was done to remove the brown outer covering of the rice to leave behind pure, white rice.
 There was also a form of pasteurization that was created to kill off the bacteria and mold in the sake that was responsible for ruining the taste.
 The Japanese used the process a few hundred years before Louis Pasteur formally gave his name to the process in Europe.

 While the sake that we know today is perfectly clear, it wasn’t until 1578 that sake underwent a complete filtering process to make it clear.
 During the Edo period, 1603-1868, many more improvements were made to the sake making process as well as efforts to produce it on a large scale.
 Instead of polishing the rice by hand, waterwheels were integrated into the process to power large rice-polishing devices, which greatly sped up the process.
 The 1940’s were the only time throughout the history of sake that there were any real setbacks or challenges.
 The shortages and restrictions placed on brewers during the war made it difficult to continue with the traditional process.
 Only since 1960 has sake been commercially available to the international beverage market.
 Finding sake in Phoenix is now easy and all you need to do is head to the Noodle Bar in downtown Phoenix to get your hands on the best noodles in Phoenix from around the world.
-Visit https://www.noodlebarphx.com/copy-of-izakaya to see the specialty noodle dishes you can find at the best ramen bar in Phoenix.
+Visit us to try the specialty noodle dishes you can only find at the best ramen bar in Phoenix.